captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Or River Phoenix.
 ---
-If that happens will you find
+If that happens will you please
 ---
-a way to let me know.
+find a way to let me know.
 ---
 Send me a sign.
+---
+I think you are uh
+---
+good to go
 ---
 So I...
 ---